-- To sign and follow the Home College Agreement. - To model Cowleian characteristics with their child and support the development of these outside college. - To respect and openly support the Behaviour Policy and the disciplinary authority of college staff. - To ensure that their child follows reasonable instructions by college staff and adhere to college rules. - To send their child to college each day, punctually, in full college uniform, fed, rested, fully equipped and ready to - To ensure college staff are informed of any SEN related or other personal factors which may result in their child displaying behaviour outside the norm. - To be prepared to work with the college to support their Child's positive behaviour. - To attend meetings with the college staff, if requested, to discuss their child's behaviour. - To adhere to the terms of any Parenting Contract relating to their child's behaviour.

-• If their child is excluded from college, to ensure, that he/she is not found in a public place during college hours in the first five days of a fixed period exclusion, and to attend a reintegration interview with the college at the end of a fixed period exclusion.
+- To ensure that their child follows reasonable instructions by college staff and adhere to college rules. - To send their child to college each day, punctually, in full college uniform, fed, rested, fully equipped and ready to learn. - To ensure college staff are informed of any SEN related or other personal factors which may result in their child displaying behaviour outside the norm. - To be prepared to work with the college to support their the case of a permanent exclusion, to an independent appeal panel.
+To attend meetings with the college staff, if requested, to discuss their child's behaviour.
+To adhere to the terms of any Parenting Contract relating to their child's behaviour.
+If their child is excluded from college, to ensure, that he/she is not found in a public place during college hours in the first five days of a fixed period exclusion, and to attend a reintegration interview with the college at the end of a fixed period exclusion.